meltoner/NEM_UAVRC_LEONARDO/README.md

 - Computes degrees heading at boot time, used as an offcet for the mpu degree heading
 - Derives distance and degree from a target gps LAT LOT
 - Return to home on signal loss
+- pending-Detection of low battery and return to home

 ## Hardware